EVMs, Afghan situation: Bilawal calls PPP CEC meeting on 16th

 Sources hinted that the PPP CEC’s would also discuss the minimum agenda on which the PPP could cooperate with the opposition parties particularly with the PDM in the parliament, as the party gets positive vibes from the PDM for the parliamentary cooperation.

-According to sources, the CEC will also take up the alleged ‘Kill List” containing the names of some politicians and activists.
+According to sources, the CEC will also take up the alleged ‘Kill List” containing the names of some politicians and activists including former senator and Secretary PPP Parliamentarians Farhatullah Babar and ex-senator Afrasiab Khattak besides other individuals by a former Taliban commander Ehsan Ullah Ehsan.